Peucedanum japonicum: Description

 Peucedanum japonicum has a stout umbellifer of 30–100 cm and is essentially glabrous.
 The stem is frequently flexuous.
 The leaf blade is broadly ovate-triangular.
-It size is 35 x 25 cm.
+Its size is 35 x 25 cm.
 It is thinly coriaceous, bearing 1-2 ternate leaflets, which are ovate-orbicular, 3-parted, 7–9 cm broad and glaucous.
 Its central segments are obovate-cuneate, its lateral segments are oblique-ovate.
 Umbels are 4–10 cm across; bracts are either 2-3 or absent, ovate-lanceolate, 5-10 x circa 2mm, pubescent.
 It sports 15-30 rays of 1–5 cm, unequal and puberulous.
 It has 8-10 bracteoles, linear-lanceolate, equalling or longer than flowers.
 It has circa 20-flowered umbellules.
 The calyx teeth are obsolete.
 Petals are purple or white abaxially hispidulous.
 Its styles are short.
 The fruit is oblong-ovate or ellipsoid, to 6 x 4mm.
 It is hirsute, especially on dorsal ribs; its lateral ribs have very thick wings.
 Its vittae are small, with 3-5 in each furrow, 6-10 on commissure.

 They flower in June to July and fruit from August to September.